datavistics/datavistics.github.io/content/posts/arabic-rag-1.md

 ## How does RAG work
 RAG is a way of conditioning the prompt with grounded truth.
 We retrieve relevant documents and ask the LLM to answer questions only based on the information in your documents.
-This is a mucheasier problem and we have seen great results and much fewer "hallucinations".
+This is a much easier problem and we have seen great results and much fewer "hallucinations".

 ## Tutorial Notes